 Day of Event Operations

 Pro Tip: Be sure to allow for donations after the event.
-This way if someone had to miss the spaghetti dinner fundraiser, or if the media or social media choose to run a story following the fundraiser, they can give people an opportunity to make an online donation by providing a link to your fundraising website.
+This way, if someone has to miss the spaghetti dinner fundraiser or the media choose to run a story following the fundraiser, they can give people an opportunity to make an online donation.

 Additional Ways to Raise Money at the Spaghetti Fundraiser

-Why stop at only serving delicious food at your spaghetti dinner fundraiser?
+Why stop by only serving delicious food at your spaghetti dinner fundraiser?
 The best way to capitalize on the momentum generated by your event is by offering additional ways to raise money for your cause.
-Here are some top spaghetti dinner fundraising ideas to smash your fundraising goals and make a real impact on your community.
+Here are some top spaghetti dinner fundraising ideas to smash your fundraising goals and have fun while making a real impact on your community.

 Consider adding a: